School-Based Behavioral Health Liaisons

-School Based Behavioral Health Liaisons is a program that provides prevention services for children and youth in middle and high schools.
+School-Based Behavioral Health Liaisons is a program that provides prevention services for children and youth in

-Child must be in a middle or high school which has the School Based Behavioral Health Liaisons program in order to participate.
+Child must be in an elementary, middle, or high school which has the School-Based Behavioral Health Liaisons program in order to participate.

 For More Information